Ombre Sedge Stitch Baby Blanket - Free Crochet Pattern

 Round 4: Working into the 3rd loop at the back of the hdc sts, 1sc into each st around and 3sc in each corner st. Cut yarn and fasten off invisibly.
 Weave in ends.

-Don't miss out new free crochet patterns, tutorials and other updates from My Hobby is Crochet!
-Subscribe to our FREE Newsletter and follow My Hobby is Crochet on Facebook, Pinterest ,Instagram and YouTube.
+Don’t miss new free crochet patterns, tutorials, and updates from My Hobby Is Crochet!

 1. This is a beautiful blanket!
 But, I was wondering about not having to change colors, as you indicated.
 The transitions (color changes) in your blanket look like they are falling perfectly in line order and not in the middle of a row.
 Did you have to frequently cut the yarn at the edges to avoid the color change from falling in the middle of a row?
 Thank you!